 One of the drawbacks of being single is that if a financial crisis comes up, it’s up to you to solve it.
 If you lose your job, that means no income since you may not have a spouse or partner with a job that still brings in a little money.
 This single means of support is why it’s so important for someone single to have an emergency fund.

 The last thing you want to do in an emergency is to need to turn to credit cards or take on more debt just to get through it.
 This can only make matters worse.
 So, if you can set aside even a little money it can help you when something does come up.
-Just like with saving for retirement, the best way to create an emergency fund is to make it an automated process.
+Just like with saving for retirement, the best way to create a financial safety net is to make it an automated process.
 By creating an automatic savings plan, you can begin saving money with little effort.